『The Foxfire Dispatch』のカバーアート

 無料で聴く

 Welcome to The Foxfire Dispatch—where small sparks ignite big change toward a better South.
-Co-hosted by Gina Baxter and Liz Purvis, two left-of-center Southern women who aren't afraid to mix sass, substance, and soul, This podcast is your front porch conversation for politics, poetry, and everything in between.
+Founded by Gina Baxter and Liz Purvis, two left-of-center Southern women who aren't afraid to mix sass, substance, and soul, this podcast is your front porch conversation for politics, poetry, and everything in between.

 Pull up a chair as we unpack political headlines, amplify voices often left unheard, and spotlight stories of resistance and resilience from across our communities.
 Expect bold ideas, authentic storytelling, and a good dose of humor as we navigate the complexities of Southern identity and activism in real time.